UniversalDependencies/docs/treebanks/vep_vwt/vep_vwt-pos-PART.md

 ## Morphology

-The form / lemma ratio of `PART` is 1.000000 (the average of all parts of speech is 1.538660).
+The form / lemma ratio of `PART` is 1.000000 (the average of all parts of speech is 1.550649).

-The 1st highest number of forms (1) was observed with the lemma “ved'”: <em>ved'</em>.
+The 1st highest number of forms (1) was observed with the lemma “vedʼ”: <em>vedʼ</em>.

 `PART` does not occur with any features.